 Obviously “Thoughtful Packaging” is a crucial consideration in our zero waste guides.
 For us, zero waste laundry detergent generally means plastic free laundry detergent.
 Naked bars, compostable paper sacks, reusable glass, and recyclable metal containers are obvious first choices.

-However, while we prioritize plastic-free brands, we don’t necessarily discount one for using a little bit of plastic packaging, so long as they offer a take-back/refill program and do their best to ensure a little plastic from them will replace a whole lot.
+However, while we prioritize plastic-free brands, we don’t necessarily discount one for using a little bit of plastic packaging, so long as they offer a take-back / refill program (ideally from a bulk online store to reduce emissions) and do their best to ensure a little plastic from them will replace a whole lot.
 Dr. Bronner’s is a good example here.

 Packaging isn’t the only thing we look for when seeking out these brands.
 Here are some other considerations:

 - Non-toxic: When it comes to the ingredients, we look for brands using natural and non-toxic ingredients (ideally organic) organic materials.
 Ticking such criteria means the soap will be biodegradable, completely breaking down into water, CO2, and biomass in under a year.
 It’s especially important that sustainable laundry soaps are made with natural, biodegradable materials, rather than detergents.

 - Detergents, by definition, are synthetic phosphate-rich substances that are NOT biodegradable.
 Meaning every time you wash your clothes, a lot of nasty surfactants are being dumped into the world’s sewage systems, where it can then slowly leach into the environment.